-So now I’m a bit lost in the weeds, but I’m pretty confident they’ll be better for it.
-I’m stumbling towards greatness – whether I actually achieve it is an unknown that’s probably not really important.
+So now I’m a bit lost in the weeds, but I’m pretty confident the writing will be better for it.
+I’m stumbling towards greatness – whether I actually achieve or not is an unknown that’s probably not important.

-All I know is that exciting to be learning something new at the age of 62.
+All I know is that it’s exciting to be learning something new at the age of 62.